DioxusLabs/dioxus/docs/guide/src/en/interactivity/event_handlers.md

 Clicked!
 Event: UiEvent { bubble_state: Cell { value: true }, data: MouseData { coordinates: Coordinates { screen: (242.0, 256.0), client: (26.0, 17.0), element: (16.0, 7.0), page: (26.0, 17.0) }, modifiers: (empty), held_buttons: EnumSet(), trigger_button: Some(Primary) } }
 ```

-To learn what the different event types for html provide, read the [events module docs](https://docs.rs/dioxus-html/latest/dioxus_html/events/index.html).
+To learn what the different event types for HTML provide, read the [events module docs](https://docs.rs/dioxus-html/latest/dioxus_html/events/index.html).

 ### Event propagation

 Some events will trigger first on the element the event originated at upward.
-For example, for a click event on a `button` inside a `div` would first trigger the button's event listener then the div's event listener.
+For example, a click event on a `button` inside a `div` would first trigger the button's event listener and then the div's event listener.

 > For more information about event propigation see [the mdn docs on event bubling](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_bubbling)